usegalaxy-eu/gdpr/src/pages/tos.md

 with in-Galaxy notifications shown when you next log in to the Service, for service notices including the inactivity warnings described under "Data Retention".
 Email delivery cannot be guaranteed; messages may be delayed, filtered, or marked as spam.
-For this reason the in-Galaxy notification relies on periodical logins once a year.
-We recommend that you log in to the Service periodically to review any notices.
+For this reason the in-Galaxy notification is the authoritative channel, and we recommend that you log in to the Service periodically to review any notices.
 If email messages to your address bounce or go undelivered, we will additionally treat the address as unreachable and proceed with the steps described under "Data Retention".